pradeephubgit/appsignal-docs/source/ruby/integrations/sidekiq.html.md

 The AppSignal Ruby gem automatically inserts a listener into the Sidekiq server middleware stack if the `Sidekiq` module is present if you use Rails.
 No further action is required.

+[Active Job](active-job.html) with the Sidekiq adapter is supported.

 ### Using standalone

 If you use Sidekiq without Rails some additional setup is required.
 Add this snippet to your Sidekiq config with the right environment and name: